Pair of Kings

-Pair of Kings is an American television sitcom that originally aired on the cable channel Disney XD from September 10, 2010 to February 18, 2013.
-It premiered September 10, 2010 on Disney Channel and September 22, 2010 on Disney XD.
-The sitcom's target audience was teenagers.
-The series began production on February 15, 2010, with stars Mitchel Musso and Doc Shaw departing fellow Disney series Hannah Montana and The Suite Life on Deck respectively, and premiered on September 10, 2010 on the Disney Channel.
-The show is filmed before a live studio audience, but uses a laugh track.
+Pair of Kings is an American television sitcom created by Dan Cross and David Hoge that originally aired on the cable channel Disney XD from September 22, 2010, to February 18, 2013.
+It premiered September 10, 2010, on Disney Channel and September 22, 2010, on Disney XD.
+The series stars Doc Shaw and Mitchel Musso in seasons 1 and 2 with the latter being replaced by Adam Hicks for season 3.
+The series revolves around a pair of Chicago-born teenaged fraternal twin brothers who discover they are rulers of a fictitious Pacific island nation.

 On November 20, 2010, Disney XD announced Pair of Kings had been renewed for a second season, which premiered on June 13, 2011.
-In December 2011, the series was renewed for a third season, however Disney announced Musso would be replaced with actor Adam Hicks who has worked with Disney on previous projects such as Zeke and Luther.
+In December 2011, the series was renewed for a third season.
 The third season premiered on June 18, 2012.
-However, on November 3, 2012, it was announced on Adam Hicks's Twitter page that Disney XD would not renew Pair of Kings for a fourth season.
-The series revolves around a pair of Chicago teenaged fraternal twin brothers who discover they are rulers of a fictitious Pacific island nation.
+However, on November 3, 2012, it was announced that Disney XD would not renew Pair of Kings for a fourth season.
+The show is filmed before a live studio audience, but uses a laugh track.